ChrisPenner/SitePipe/README.md

 Sitepipe includes a few utilities which simply make working with sites easier.
 The included utilities will expand as time goes on.

+# Issues/Troubleshooting

+Feel free to file an [issue](https://github.com/chrispenner/sitepipe/issues) if you run into any trouble!